On the Contraction of Excitable Systems: Conclusions

 \section{Conclusions}

-This paper has studied the contraction properties of conductance-based models of excitability.
-Contraction is an essential continuity property of the continuous-time behavior for the reliability of the discrete event timings.
-On the continuous side, we established incremental exponential stability of the unforced Hodgkin–Huxley dynamics on a compact forward–invariant set.
-Under impulsive forcing, we showed that contraction is preserved when impulses are sufficiently spaced in time, with an explicit sufficient condition for periodic drives.
-At the opposite extreme, we characterized the high–rate limit: the synapse behaves as effectively always open, the dynamics approach a constant–conductance regime, and a limit cycle can emerge, thereby eroding the contraction margin.
-This reconciles the robustness of forced, contractive responses with the fragility inherent to autonomous oscillations.
-On the discrete side, reliability follows directly from contraction.
-With an event detector that yields isolated events, contraction makes trajectories converge after a transient, and the detected spikes do as well.
-The same mechanism explains robustness across trials: bounded disturbances and small parameter variations yield uniformly bounded trajectory deviations and, hence, uniformly bounded timing errors.
-Simulations with randomized initial conditions and parameter and kinetic perturbations illustrate both outcomes: sparse inputs lead to a unique steady response and reliable spike timing, whereas dense inputs induce tonic activity and loss of timing reliability.
+This paper has studied the contraction properties of conductance-based neuron models and their implications for the reliability of event timings.
+Contraction is a continuity property of the underlying continuous-time dynamics that supports the robustness of the associated discrete-event behavior.
+On the continuous side, we established incremental exponential stability of the unforced Hodgkin–Huxley dynamics on a compact forward-invariant set.
+Under impulsive forcing, we showed that contraction is preserved when impulses are sufficiently spaced in time, and derived an explicit sufficient condition for periodic inputs.
+At the opposite extreme, we characterized the high-rate limit: the synapse behaves as effectively always open, the dynamics approach a constant-conductance regime, and a limit cycle may emerge, thereby eroding the contraction margin.
+This clarifies the contrast between the robustness of forced contractive responses and the phase sensitivity inherent to autonomous oscillations.

+On the discrete side, reliability follows from contraction of the continuous flow.
+With an event readout that yields isolated events, contraction makes trajectories converge after a transient, which in turn yields convergence of the detected spike times.
+The same mechanism also explains robustness across trials: bounded disturbances and small parameter variations produce uniformly bounded deviations in the trajectories and, consequently, uniformly bounded timing errors.
+Simulations with randomized initial conditions and parameter and kinetic perturbations illustrate both regimes: sparse inputs lead to a unique attractive steady response and reliable spike timing, whereas dense inputs induce tonic activity and a corresponding loss of timing reliability.

-Beyond methodology, the results clarify coding viewpoints: in contractive regimes, precise spike timing can serve as a stable information carrier, whereas in non-contractive regimes persistent phase variability undermines timing reproducibility and a rate-based description becomes the meaningful one.
+Beyond methodology, the results also clarify coding viewpoints.
+In contractive regimes, precise spike timing can serve as a robust carrier of information.
+In non-contractive regimes, by contrast, persistent phase variability undermines timing reproducibility, so that a rate-based description becomes the meaningful one.

-Future work will extend the framework to general conductance-based neuron models with diverse ionic currents, incorporate richer synaptic dynamics and input classes, and address networks of excitable systems.
+Future work will extend the framework to broader classes of conductance-based neuron models with diverse ionic currents, incorporate richer synaptic dynamics and input classes, and address networks of excitable systems.